JosephStocks/toggl-entry-annotator/README.md

     - In the Cloudflare Zero Trust dashboard, go to **Access > Service Auth**.
     - Click **Create Service Token**.
     - Name it (e.g., `Netlify Proxy`), and click **Generate token**.
     - **Important:** Copy the `Client ID` and `Client Secret`.
-Add them to your Netlify environment variables as described in the previous section.
+Add them to your Netlify environment variables as described in the previous section if you choose to use them.

 2.  **Create the Frontend Application:**
     - Go to **Access > Applications** and **Add an application** of type **Self-hosted**.